Sign up to explore more

 Children(s): Thomas Cairns

-The story of Janet McLean began in 1836 in Douglas, Lanarkshire, Strathclyde, Scotland.
-Janet McLean married Adam Cairns, and had children including Thomas Cairns.
+In 1836, Janet McLean entered the world in Douglas, Lanarkshire, Strathclyde, Scotland, born to James Mclean Occ Coalminer Mar Adamson And Sarah Adamson.
+Janet McLean married Adam Cairns Jr, and had children including Thomas Cairns.
 Janet McLean passed away in 1920 in Chapel, Newmains, Lanarkshire, Scotland.

 Find more search results for Janet McLeanReliability Score